MelrickPereira/Amazon-Clone-React/README.md

-Your site is live at https://amazon-clone-react-neon.vercel.app/
+Your site is live at: https://amazon-clone-five-alpha.vercel.app/

 # Getting Started with Create React App